Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/local_iteration_series/local-Iteration-testing-multiplayer-games-locally.md

 ### Known issues and workarounds
  - An important nuance is that ParrelSync does not sync changes made to packages. `Packages` folder is synced on clone opening, so if you made package changes - you should close and re-open your clones.
- - If you encounter an error that mentions `soft sync` - that generally means that prefabs or scenes are not in sync between editors.
+ - If you encounter a Netcode error that mentions `soft sync` - that generally means that prefabs or scenes are not in sync between editors.
 You should save the project in the main editor via `File->Save Project` and refresh the projects in the clone editors by pressing `Ctrl + R` (which is by default done automatically) or reimport networked prefabs in the main editor.
  - More information and general ParrelSync FAQ: https://github.com/VeriorPies/ParrelSync/wiki/Troubleshooting-&-FAQs
  - The ultimate workaround in case nothing helps - deleting and re-creating the clone instance via `ParrelSync->Clones Manager` window.

 ## General tips
  - Bigger screens or multi-screen setups allow for more screen real estate, which is handy when one has to have multiple instances of an app opened at the same time.
  - ParrelSync has to copy and update separate `Packages` and `Library` folders for every clone, and in certain cases a fix for misbehaving clone is re-creation - a good SSD makes this process quite a bit faster.
  - Creating a fork of any git repository that your project relies upon in production could help avoid bad surprises if the repo gets taken down or introduces an undesirable change.
+You should fork ParrelSync before using it in your live project.